Deploy a WASM contract

 target/wasm32-unknown-unknown/release/hello_world.wasm

-To store your contract on-chain, run the command below.
-Specify your key name from Step 1 in the --from
+To store your contract onchain, run the command below.
+Specify your key name, also set the chain ID.
+(You obtained the key name when setting up your account.)

 - Default node settings